banananabusiness/project/README.md

 ## Snake
-We are gonna try and make the game a fun and competitve game, by making a timer and a leaderboard.
+Our snake game is a competitive game, using a timer and a score of how many apple the snake has eaten.
+The game continues the snake grows longer, and the player must avoid colliding with the snake's own body.
+The player may be able to WASD or the arrow keys to move the snake around the map.

 ---
 ### Class Diagram